 Speaking of which, I’ve been working in time intervals for six months.

 Every part lasts half an hour: 25-minute staying focused on work and a 5-minute break.

-The most beautiful thing in the Pomodoro technique is that it forces me to remember to take breaks.
+The most beautiful thing about the Pomodoro technique is that it forces me to remember to take breaks.

 Definitely, it’s so easy to forget taking breaks while working at home without coworkers, lunch break, or a corporate kitchen.